azolinmf/aPathToTheLight-playgroundBook/README.md

 ## About
 "A Path To The Light" is an interactive PlaygroundBook about path finding algorithms.
+In case you can't/ do not want to install it, you can see a video preview [here](https://www.youtube.com/watch?v=p7y_d-d1B-0).

 ## Installation
 To enjoy this experience yourself, download the zipped .playgroundbook file in this repository, and open it using Swift Playgrounds 3.3 or above for macOS or iPadOS.